-Niacin deficiency is a condition that occurs when a person doesn't get enough or can't absorb niacin or tryptophan.
+Niacin deficiency is a condition that occurs when a person doesn't get enough or can't absorb niacin or its amino acid precursor, tryptophan.
+In the United States, niacin deficiency is exceedingly rare.
+However, there have been outbreaks of niacin deficiency in areas of the world where food is scarce.

 Also known as vitamin B3 or nicotinic acid, niacin is one of eight B vitamins.
 Like all B vitamins, niacin plays a role in converting carbohydrates into glucose, metabolizing fats and proteins, and keeping the nervous system working properly.
 Niacin also helps the body make sex- and stress-related hormones and improves circulation and cholesterol levels.